SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-SuperFlyz81/PROJECT_PRESENTATION.md

-# 🔥 Kata: You Shall Not Pass! 🔥
+# 🔥 Kata: You Shall Not Pass!
+A Two Sum Problem-Solving Quest 🔥

 ### Help Gandalf defeat the Balrog by solving the <ins>Two Sum Problem</ins>.

 ![You Shall Not Pass!](./assets/images/lotr-you-shall-not-pass.gif)

-The two sum problem is commonly found in junior developer interviews and tech tests.
-So now is a great time to learn how to solve it (and save the entire "fellowship" in the process)!
+The two sum software engineering problem is commonly found in junior developer interviews and tech tests.
+It falls under the category of algorithmic problems related to array processing.
+This code kata will teach you how to solve the two-sum problem, just in time for your next developer interview, and to save the "fellowship" from a scorching "Balrog barbecue"!

-## Lore 📜
+## 📜 Lore

 Gandalf the Grey is engaged in a battle of epic proportions on the Bridge of Khazad-dûm, deep in the Mines of Moria.
 His arch-nemesis, the Balrog, is roaring, fire is blazing, and Gandalf is running out of clever one-liners.
 "You shall not pass!" is not cutting it anymore.

 To save the day, he needs to combine exactly two of his magical spells to match the precise power needed to vanquish the Balrog.
 The spells are a bit quirky and have power levels represented by integers.
 Gandalf, being a wizard but not exactly a JavaScript developer, needs your help to figure out which two spells to use.

-## Task 📋
+## 📋 Task

 Given an array of integers representing the power levels of Gandalf's spells and an integer target representing the exact power needed to defeat the Balrog, you must find <ins>the indices</ins> of the two spells whose combined power matches the target.
 Remember, Gandalf can’t just wave his staff and magically know the answer—he’s counting on you!

-## Requirements ✅
+## ✅ Requirements

 #### 1. Function Signature